-Bergman joined The Walt Disney Company in 1996 as a Director in the corporate controllership group with a focus on Walt Disney Studios initiatives.
-In 1998, he was promoted to Vice President of the Company’s operations planning group, where he was responsible for developing the Company’s annual operating plan.
-Bergman was named Senior Vice President and Chief Financial Officer of The Walt Disney Studios in 2001 and upped to Executive Vice President and Chief Financial Officer in 2002.
+Bergman joined The Walt Disney Company in 1996 as part of the corporate controllership group with a focus on Walt Disney Studios initiatives, later moving to the operations planning group, where he was responsible for developing the Company’s annual operating plan.
 He holds a bachelor’s degree in business economics from UCLA.

 Bergman is a member of the Academy of Motion Picture Arts and Sciences as well as the Television Academy.
 He represents Disney on the Motion Picture Association Board of Directors and also serves on the American Film Institute’s Board of Trustees.